Overview

 In the second year, you will further develop your understanding of HR in a practical setting.
 You'll learn about coordinating the HR function within a business as well as rewarding and incentivising staff, employment law, resourcing and talent management, and employment law for HR professionals.
 There are also several optional modules to choose from in the second year.
 You can either opt for learning and development or International HRM or HRM work-based reflective practice.

-In the final year, you will look at strategic human resource management and leadership in organisations, and business ethics, and develop extra skills in business research.
-These will be fantastic for your employability prospects and career development.
+In the final year of your HRM degree, you will look at strategic human resource management and leadership in organisations, and business ethics, and develop extra skills in business research.
+These will be fantastic for your employability prospects and career development in HR.
 You will study employee engagement, employee relations, and human resource information systems.
 You will undertake an applied project in HR.
 These HRM-tailored modules will give you the knowledge that is needed in the global world of work.

 NOTE: Modules are subject to change.
 For those studying part time courses the modules may vary.